coverdark/dcam_demo_code/README.md

-# cla_demo
+# DCAM_demo
-Demo code for a clustering-based label-aware autoencoder (CLA).
+Demo code for a clustering-based aggregation model (DCAM).

-CLA.py demonstrates details of the corresponding CLA paper.
+DCAM demo.ipynb demonstrates details of the corresponding DCAM paper.
 This code is implemented by TensorFlow.

+Because the datasets are a little large, we do not upload them to Github.
-We will upload datasets later, so the code is not executable currently.
+And the code is not executable currently.

+You can ask me for data if you are interested in our work.
+Contact: coverdark@live.cn